esparrohack/esparrohack/README.md

 **Architect.
 JS Specialist.
 Writer With a Capital Dubble-U**

-*Building large-scale, data-intensive web apps && yelling at the Cloud since JavaScript equaled-equaled Flash*
+Building large-scale, data-intensive. buzzword-laden web apps && yelling at the Cloud since JavaScript equaled-equaled Flash

 * 400 years of software development experience
 * Best writer in the world